 Customer service is everything in today’s competitive business landscape.
 It’s not enough anymore to satisfy the expectations of the customers.
 Employers expect us to go above and beyond with our service, to surprise the customer (in good means, of course), and to ensure we did everything to turn them into a returning customer.

 “How would you describe an outstanding customer service?” is one of the questions interviewers may ask you to learn more about your customer service skills.
-A question about going above and beyond for a customer (or for a colleague, or for an employer) is another.
+A question about going above and beyond in the workplace (or for a customer,. colleague, or for your employer) is another.
+This question really has many alternative wording the hiring managers can use, including but not limited to:

-Let’s have a look at 7 sample answers to this question.
-Below the answers you will find some additional explanations and clarifications that should help you write your genuine and perfect interview answer.
+Though each wording is slightly different, and may add some spin to the question, hiring managers always look for the same attitude in the job applicants.
+Let’s have a look at 7 sample answers to this question so you understand the right attitude to show.
+Below the answers you will find some additional explanations and clarifications that should help you write your genuine and perfect interview answer, regardless of the wording of the question.

-Sample answers to “Tell me about a time when you went above and beyond” interview question
+Sample answers to “Tell me about a time when you went above and beyond in the workplace” interview question

 - I recall such a situation from my last job in a retail store, selling sports equipment and clothes.
 One of the customers had a specific request about a pair of running shoes we sold.
 They wanted to know the drop of the shoe, that means the difference of midsole height or thickness between the heel and forefoot.
 This wasn’t advertised on the box.
 I politely asked them to wait and went online.
 Checking the webpage of the distributor and also the manufacturer, I didn’t find any information about the drop.
 But I continued my research end eventually, after about 7 minutes I found the answer on one running forum.
 The drop was 4mm, I told the customer, and they bought the shoes.
-They seemed to be very happy with my assistance.
+They seemed to be very happy with my assistance and the fact that I went an extra mile to help them.

 - My closest colleague had some family problems about two years ago.
 Their wife wanted to divorce them, and they found it hard to accept and bear with emotionally.
 But they could not leave the job, because they were in debt, and could not afford having no monthly income.
-I took some weekend shifts for them, so they could take a break.
+I took some weekend shifts for them, so they could take a break and solve the problem.
 I worked overtime on many days, and tried to be attentive to their feelings and encourage them to continue fighting with the situation.
 This is not a standard behavior in the workplace–at least I do not have experience with such behavior from my previous jobs.
 But it felt natural for me to act in this way.
-Relationships with colleagues are important, and I will always try my best for my coworkers. * Special tip: If you like the answers, have a look at our Interview Success Package.
+Relationships with colleagues are important, and I will always try my best for my coworkers, and do not mind going an extra mile for them. * Special tip: If you like the answers, have a look at our Interview Success Package.
 Premium answers to 30+ behavioral interview questions will help you streamline your interview preparation, and say exactly what the hiring managers want to hear from you in the interviews….

 - This is my first job application, but I can talk about an example from school.
 Honestly, I have always striven for excellence.
 When we had to write an essay, instead of required minimum of three pages I wrote five.
 When there was a chance to participate in a competition, or in a non-profit activity, such as cleaning the local river or painting the fence around the school, I always volunteered.
 I believe that law of action and reaction rules the world.
 I try my best to help, and many blessings come to my life in return.
 You can be sure that I want to continue following this philosophy in my first real job.

-- Last time I remember was when I visited a client of our bank and his wife on Saturday afternoon.
+- Last time I remember an occasion when I have gone over and above to achieve something was when I visited a client of our bank and his wife on Saturday afternoon.
 This was definitely outside of our working hours, but they were both busy and had children and could not make it together to the bank during the standard working hours.
 I still wanted to close the deal, to sign them up for a loan, because they had a good credit score and it would be a win-win situation.
 They were impressed with my attitude, and became the clients of our bank.

 - I’ve never worked anywhere before, but I recall many experiences when employees of shops and other institutions went above and beyond for me.
 For example they offered me a free gift, or helped me to make a difficult decision.
 Or one lady from a tax office called me to remind me of a payment due, which is something she didn’t have to do.
 They could have just fined me… All these things made a deep impression on me, and I understood it makes a big difference if we do something extra for the customer.
-I hope to follow their example in my employment.
+I hope to follow their example in my employment, going above and beyond expectations to deliver a better outcome to someone–be it a customer, or a colleague.

 - I would say I went above and beyond for my subordinates in my last job of a construction site supervisor.
 The atmosphere in the team wasn’t particularly good, which resulted in low productivity.
 I decided to organize a couple of team building events, such as barbecue for the guys, or playing bowling in the evening.
 And since company did not cover such expenses for the workers, I paid everything from my pocket.
 It wasn’t a lot of money of course, but still I did it.
 And it actually helped a lot, the team members started to feel responsible for one another, the communication was more fluent, and the productivity improved.